Nigel2392/go-django/docs/examples/blog.md

 ### Creating a custom page model

-As mentioned before, the `*page_models.PageNode` (the model used in the pages app, in a separate package to easily work with multiple databases and prevent import cycles) can be extended to create your own custom page model.
+As mentioned before, the `*pages.PageNode` (the model used in the pages app, in a separate package to easily work with multiple databases and prevent import cycles) can be extended to create your own custom page model.

 #### Page model interfaces